 In SAs with one-tier structures, the shareholders fix the amount and modalities of payment of the directors' remuneration either in the Articles, or by taking separate resolutions.
-In case the Articles are silent on this subject and no decision has been taken by the shareholders, the board may decide itself on the amount of its remuneration.
-In such case, further approval and ratification by the general meeting of the shareholders will be required.
+Where the Articles are silent on this subject and no decision has been taken by the shareholders, the board may decide itself on the amount of its remuneration.
+In such a case, further approval and ratification by the general meeting of the shareholders will be required.

 In SAs with two-tier structures, the type and amount of remuneration of the management board are determined by the supervisory board.
 The type of remuneration and the amount of fees payable to the members of the supervisory board are determined by the shareholders in the Articles or in separate resolutions.
 The remuneration of the management committee, the managing executive officer and the day-to-day manager shall be determined by the Articles.
-In case of the absence of such provisions in the Articles, it shall be determined by the board.
+In the case of the absence of such provisions in the Articles, it shall be determined by the board.
+Pursuant to the X Principles, listed companies whose shares are admitted to trading on the regulated market must structure the directors' remuneration in such a way as to protect the company against taking excessive risks.
+The shareholders shall approve the criteria for the directors' remuneration, as well as the various factors having an impact on the remuneration of the board members and the executive management.
+The X Principles recommend establishing a remuneration committee which will assist the board in drafting the remuneration policy.